neondatabase/website/content/docs/postgresql/postgres-upgrade.md

 - [Migrate data with pg_dump and pg_restore](/docs/import/migrate-from-postgres)

   This method requires dumping data from your current Neon project with `pg_dump` and loading the data into the new Neon project using `pg_restore`.
+Some downtime will be required between the dump and restore operations.

 - [Migrate data from one Neon project to another by piping data from pg_dump to pg_restore](/docs/import/migrate-from-neon)

   If your database is small, you can use this method to pipe `pg_dump` output directly to `pg_restore` to save time.
-While this method is a bit simpler, we recommend it only for small databases, as it is susceptible to failures during lengthy migration operations.
+While this method is a bit simpler, we recommend it only for small databases, as it is susceptible to failures during lengthy data migrations.

 - [Migrate data with the @neondatabase/pg-import CLI](docs/import/migrate-from-postgres-pg-import)